MatthewDulcich/Fancy-Pants-PPO/README.md

   ```

 ### Step 4: Add Fancy Pants .swf Files
 - Place your legally obtained "The Fancy Pants Adventures: World 3" `.swf` file in the `Fancy-Pants-PPO` directory.
-It should be renamed to 'fpaworld3.swf'.
+It should be renamed to `fpaworld3.swf`.
 The structure should look like this:
   ```
+  FANCY-PANTS-PPO
-  fpaworld3.swf
+    |- fpaworld3.swf
   ```
+- Enter the game using the `python main.py` and enter the main level and then you can `ctrl-c` the file (you should go outside the house)

 ### Step 5: Additional Setup
 1. **Privacy & Accessibility Settings**